The topology of the set of multiple zeta-star values: Acknowledgements

 \section{Acknowledgements}

 The author wants to thank Shengyou Wen and Yufeng Wu for helpful discussions about fractal geometry.
-This project is supported by the Natural Science Foundation of Hunan Province, China (Grant No. 2023JJ40691) and the National Natural Science Foundation of China (Grant No. 12201642).
+The author thanks Yasuo Ohno and Yuta Kadono for the notification of Zlobin's paper.
+This project is supported the National Natural Science Foundation of China (Grant No. 12571009).